enel-gdh-educational/katacoda-scenarios/version-control/remotes/09-merge_w_conflict.md

 ---

+##### *Deleting Remote Branches*

+Once we are finished with a feature and have merged its branch into remote master branch, maybe we would like to delete the remote branch we have been using.
+Remote branch can be deleted using `git push origin --delete <branch name>`

+---

 #### Task

 We will push a modification on remote folder which will cause a conflict when working on local repository